London Oyster Card and MiFare Classic Building Cards Research by Dr. Nicolas T. Courtois

-To know more about the practical feasibility and impact see also this paper from 2013 and these slides and this tutorial).
+- To know more about the fine details about practical feasibility and impact see also this paper from 2013 (here is official IEEE version) and these slides and this tutorial).

 - Many companies actually use the same cryptographic keys in every card, e.g. in numerous buildings, so that once keys for one card are recovered, all the other cards can be read and written.

-- The main open source implementation of the “Courtois Dark Side” attack paper/slides).
+- The main open source implementation of the “Courtois Dark Side” attack.